 Trying to find out: Understanding of what it means to work overseas; an awareness of personal strengths and particularly weaknesses in this area.

-Good Answer: A good answer will discuss the implications of being offered a role in two or maybe three specific countries, demonstrating an awareness of the issues which are affecting each.
+Good Answer: A good answer will discuss the implications of being offered a role in two or maybe three specific countries, demonstrating an awareness of the issues which are affecting each country.
 A very strong answer will show an understanding of how a company might go about offering support to those working in those countries and would show a willingness to do so.

 Poor Answer: A poor answer would be vague and would not show application to any one country in particular.
-It would probably assume an ability to cope, whatever the country.
+It would probably assume an ability to cope, whatever be the country.

 Imagine a situation where you – as a departmental manager – needed to quickly resolve a conflict between two individuals of different cultural backgrounds about an issue where both held very strong and opposing views.
 How would you handle such a situation?

-Trying to find out: Awareness of how communication skills are applied cross-culturally; An ability to handle conflict between others; ability to be creative/to solve problems; awareness of cultural frameworks; ability to develop a complex solution under pressure in an interview situation; (perhaps a willingness to involve others in such conversations to discuss solutions); willingness to respect all, regardless of their values.
+Trying to find out: Awareness of how communication skills are applied cross-culturally; an ability to handle conflict between others; ability to be creative/to solve problems; awareness of cultural frameworks; ability to develop a complex solution under pressure in an interview situation; (perhaps a willingness to involve others in such conversations to discuss solutions); willingness to respect all, regardless of their values.

 Good Answer: A very strong answer will use the STAR framework to give a specific example of when this had been done.
 Alternatively, a good answer would give a hypothetical answer which would discuss two different cultures reasonably accurately and which would discuss the challenges in resolving a conflict when individuals have different world views.
 There is no perfect answer to this – indeed, international governments have struggled with such issues for years – but the ability to understand the impact of different values is an important part of working in diverse organisations.